-It doesn’t take an expert to install kitchen hardware, it just takes a little bit of knowledge.
-These simple steps will get you through the toughest part of getting brass kitchen hardware: installing that hardware.
+It doesn’t take an expert to install kitchen hardware, but it does require some knowledge.
+These simple steps will get you through the toughest part of brass kitchen hardware: installing that hardware.

 The golden rule is to measure twice, cut once.
-The first thing you want to do is measure your cabinet, measure the drawers, and measure the doors.
-Write them down as you go and make sure you get every nook and cranny.
+You’ll need to measure your cabinet, drawers, and doors.
+Write the measurements down, and make sure to include every nook and cranny.

-It’s a good habit to have a friend measure separately to see if you get the same measurements.
+It’s a good practice to enlist a friend and have them measure everything separately and compare measurements.

 Creating A Template

 An easy way to make sure your measurements are correct is to create a cardboard dummy.
 Cut out a piece of cardboard that’s the same size as your drawers and doors.
-Use it to practice on as well as to make marks where you should drill.
+Use it to practice on and make marks where you should drill.

-If your cabinets don’t come with holes for hardware or if you’re switching hardware types, you’ll need to drill holes.
+If your cabinets do have holes for hardware or if you’re switching hardware types, you’ll need to drill holes.
 Use the dummy that you made to see what the hardware will look like.
 You can even make holes in the dummy.